Cheery22487/hive_arbitrage/README.md

 Real example (28 August 2024): 10 Hive -> 128.205 Voucher -> 260.565 SPS -> 21.700 BEE -> 1.808 USDT -> 10.07 Hive.

-Also sometimes liquidity pools are tipped so significantly that there is profit to be made by doing a swaps in a circle even though each individual swap has a fee of 0.25% attached:
+Also sometimes liquidity pools are tipped so significantly that there is profit to be made by doing a swaps in a circle even though each individual swap has a fee of 0.25% attached.

 Real example (28 August 2024): 21.903 BEE -> 0.0007161 ETH -> 0.00003063 BTC -> 21.980 BEE